cds-snc/digital-canada-ca/content/en/blog/posts/listening-to-users:-moving-from-a-paper-based-process-to-a-digital-service.md

 <p>This new user-centred online form has modernized the CFP’s systems and processes to increase process efficiency and effectiveness.
 This work has better informed digital transformation discussions in the CFP around future releases of online services, including firearm licensing applications for businesses and carriers, as well as designing a safety training portal for instructors (in collaboration with <a href="https://codefor.ca/" target="_blank" rel="noreferrer noopener">Code for Canada</a>).
 The team has also established feedback loops to get input on how the online application can be improved.
-Feedback from calls from applicants, trends in application errors, user surveys, and learnings from training new processing agents are regularly routed to the team, who use them to prioritize service improvement work. </p>
+Feedback from calls from applicants, trends in application errors, user surveys, and learnings from training new processing agents are regularly routed to the team, who use them to prioritize service improvement work.&nbsp;</p>